Pierre Poilievre: University and early jobs

-As an older teenager, Poilievre had a job at Telus doing corporate collections by calling businesses.
-He also later worked briefly as a journalist for Alberta Report, a conservative weekly magazine.
-At the University of Calgary, Poilievre studied international relations, following a period of study in commerce.
-At the age of 19, Poilievre staged a protest against a student union that tried to prevent campus Reform Party supporters from campaigning for their candidate in an Alberta Senate election.
-Poilievre was one of many Reform members on campus in conflict with the federal Progressive Conservative Party of Canada, who they believed to be unprincipled.
+As a teenager, Poilievre had a job at Telus doing corporate collections by calling businesses.
+He later worked briefly as a journalist for Alberta Report, a conservative weekly magazine.
+At the University of Calgary, he studied international relations, graduating in 2008.
+At age 19, he staged a protest against a student union that tried to prevent campus Reform Party supporters from campaigning for their candidate in an Alberta Senate election.
+He was one of many Reform members on campus in conflict with the federal Progressive Conservative Party of Canada, which they believed to be unprincipled.

-As a second-year student, in 1999, Poilievre submitted an essay to Magna International's "As Prime Minister, I Would...", essay contest.
-His essay, titled "Building Canada Through Freedom", focused on the subject of individual freedom and among other things, argued for a two-term limit for all members of Parliament.
-As a finalist, Poilievre won $10,000 and won a four-month internship at Magna, with the essay being published in the book that collected the essays titled @Stake — "As Prime Minister, I Would..."
+In 1999, as a second-year student, Poilievre submitted an essay to Magna International's "As prime minister, I Would..." essay contest.
+His essay, "Building Canada Through Freedom", focused on individual freedom and, among other things, argued for a two-term limit for members of Parliament.
+As a finalist, Poilievre won $10,000 and a four-month internship at Magna, with the essay published in the book that collected the essays, @Stake — "As Prime Minister, I Would..."

-Poilievre was president of the Young Tories at the University of Calgary, a club composed of both Progressive Conservative and Reform members focused on Alberta politics, where he clashed with Patrick Brown who was the president of the national Progressive Conservative Youth Federation at the time.
-Their dispute was over Progressive Conservative leader Joe Clark, whom Poilievre considered to be anti-youth.
+Poilievre was president of the University of Calgary's Young Conservatives Club, which was composed of both Progressive Conservative and Reform members focused on Alberta politics.
+He clashed with Patrick Brown, at the time the president of the national Progressive Conservative Youth Federation.
+Their dispute was over Progressive Conservative leader Joe Clark, whom Poilievre considered anti-youth.
 Concerned that anti-Clark members would be removed, as Brown was an executive for the Progressive Conservatives, Poilievre threatened to shift the Progressive Conservative club to the United Alternative.
-Media outlets had obtained a leaked memo of Brown planning to remove anti-Clark youth leaders, but Brown denied it, leading Poilievre to back down from his threat.
+Media outlets obtained a leaked memo saying that Brown planned to remove anti-Clark youth leaders, but Brown denied it, leading Poilievre to back down from his threat.